 How many COVID-19 vaccines are under development?

-Multiple COVID-19 vaccines are under development.
-In addition to the two mentioned above, large-scale (Phase 3) clinical trials are in progress or being planned for five additional COVID-19 vaccines in the United States.
+In addition to the two mentioned above, large-scale (Phase 3) clinical trials are in progress or being planned for several additional COVID-19 vaccines in the United States.

 Are COVID-19 vaccines safe?